 I say guitars and synthesizers but let me applaud the standout player from Wednesday night, drummer Anna Prior.
 The sole woman in the group distinguished herself quite remarkably on the drums and the synthesizer with a winsome smile and playful grace.
 She even takes over lead vocals on the sunny and sweet song “Everything Goes My Way” from the band’s remarkable third album, The English Riveria.
 I’ve seen Metronomy previously but Ms. Prior stole the show for me last night.

 Of course, everyone put on a great show, starting with band leader Joseph Mount.
 Looking dapper in the band’s coordinated white suits, Mount sang, swayed, played guitar and synthesizer and drums, and he generally seemed to be having a marvelous time doing it.
 Opening the set with “Holiday” from second album Nights Out, which got a lot of respect on this show, Mount led his touring quintet through a setlist that was very soulful without being too much and very electronic without being chirpy or bleepy.
-In other words, we experienced a band that truly sounded like everyone was contributing to the greater whole, and the result was just very good music with the occasional wry wink to the audience.
+In other words, we experienced a band that truly sounded like everyone was contributing to the greater whole, and the result was just very good music, infact as good as this song by Lambert, with the occasional wry wink to the audience.

 The wryness in some of the Metronomy lyrics show through when tackling subjects from heartbreak to style.
 Encore song “The Most Immaculate Haircut” from new album Love Letters plays with both topics but you cannot help but feel that Mount and company are thumbing their noses at pop culture a little bit.